Eastwesser/gocionics/internal/services/README.md

-Here we have the additional logic
+Here we have the additional logic for analyzing user's type